“We have seen the goodness of the Lord in the land of the living.”

 After renting facilities from the Park Avenue Congregational Church in Arlington for several years, we began meeting in the Arlington Baptist Church in Arlington Heights in 1991, purchased the building in 1994, and moved our school into the facility in 1996.
 We added a preschool program to our elementary school in 2009, and then spun off this educational ministry into a new tax-exempt corporation, New Covenant School, in 2012.

-Erick Schenkel (Harvard B.A.
-1974, PhD 1995) served as our first pastor beginning in 1975.
+Erick Schenkel served as our first pastor beginning in 1975.
 Following the completion of his doctoral degree, Erick relocated to central Asia in 1996 to serve with developing indigenous church movements in the Muslim world.
-Brian Emmet has served as our pastor since 1996.
+Brian Emmet served as our second pastor from 1996 to 2018.
+After passing the mantle, Brian continues his ministry and coaching from North Carolina.
+Zack Phillips currently serves as our third pastor.
+Zack was ordained in September 2018.